TUM-DAML/seml/docs.md

 ## `seml delete`

-Delete experiments by ID or state (does not cancel Slurm jobs).
+Delete experiments by ID or state (cancels Slurm jobs first if not --no-cancel).

 **Usage**: